 ** That's nothing compared to [[http://www.youtube.com/watch?v=8ofm6PARSVM Misty Menace]] and its [[http://www.youtube.com/watch?v=XyMoO0SesGk invincible zombie Kremlings]].

 ** The "Stop & Go Station" stage from [=DKC1=] and "Haunted Hall" from [=DKC2=], essentially acting as Nintendo's response to the [[AnimationAgeGhetto Kiddy Gaming Age Ghetto]], especially "Haunted Hall", the Kackle enemy found inside it, and its EvilLaugh.
 As for "Stop & Go Station", [[ItMakesSenseInContext did you ever crap your pants after seeing a green light?]]

 ** Let's not forget [[http://www.youtube.com/watch?v=WuF1hvF3A6c Ship Hold]] from DKC 2.

 ** Zingers in general can do it if you're horrified of bees and wasps.
 They aren't just your normal wasps/bees, though.
 They're covered in spikes, and have to be killed with either an animal helper or some kind of object ... as long as they're yellow zingers.
-The red zingers are ''completely invincible!''
+The red zingers can't be killed with anything short of ''a barrel filled with TNT!''
 This can spell doom for you in a lot of situations.